ibm-wsc/WCA4Z-Wildfire-Workshop/docs/labs/validate.md

     **Note:** You may see an error message popup in the lower right that says *Failed to perform operation: SyntaxError: Expected double-quoted property name in JSON at position 188 (line 4 column 5)*.
 You may ignore this message- it is due to a syntax error in a settings file provided in the lab environment.

     In the *IBM WATSONX CODE ASSISTANT FOR Z VALIDATION ASSISTANT* pane, a green checkmark icon next to the test means the test passed and a red 'x' icon next to the test means that it failed.
+This pane is on the left, probably underneath the *TIMELINE* pane, and you will probably have to expand the pane in order to see these test results.
 Ask an instructor for help if your test didn't pass.

 3. Repeat steps 1 and 2 for Java methods *checkIfOverpaid4000* and *MainPara1000*.